 This Buyer’s Guide will provide a detailed analysis of the hr software solutions market, specific use cases, and key points for businesses to consider when searching for the best HR software.

-The growing human resources management (HRM) software market is forecast to reach $9.2 billion by 2020 .
+The growing HR management software market is forecast to reach $9.2 billion by 2020 .
 Often referred to as Human Resources Management Systems (HRMS), or Human Resources Information Systems (HRIS), HRM software is designed to streamline and automate a company’s Human Capital Management (HCM) through one central database.

 Since this technology has evolved with the continually changing functions of HR departments, the market is now at an interesting turning point.

-There has been little movement in traditional segments of the HRM software market, such as payroll, time and attendance, and benefits management, which means market growth and consolidation is being driven by emerging HR strategies as well as new technology and trends.
+There has been little movement in traditional segments of the hr management software market, such as payroll, time and attendance, and benefits management, which means market growth and consolidation is being driven by emerging HR strategies as well as new technology and trends.

 Organizations often cite the following five reasons for seeking new HRMS: